8fold/site-joshbruce.com/content/public/about/content.md

 - ICAgile Certified Professional - Agile Team Facilitation
 - [.BFA](Bachelor of Fine Arts) with a focus in studio arts

+## Values

+1. Autonomy: When I do the [Motivators exercise](/design-your-life/motivators/) on myself, the ability to “choose my own adventure” ranks second; every time.
+2. My values and principles over social norms and mores.
+3. Intellectual legacy over
+    - financial legacy over
+    - genetic legacy.

 ## Principles

 1. Never enter anything without an exit strategy.

+## Practices

+4. Think win-win and meeting in the middle.
+10. Don’t bet on others to fail.
+3. Maximize the number of people supporting your progress.

+In times of stress, I can come back to these and center myself from a time when I was in a more stable place mentally, emotionally, and financially.